-- ideal choice for a site with many modulating valves
+- An ideal choice for a site with many modulating valves

 - Medium fast to fast response.
 Normally they are faster than most electric motor actuators.

-- Safe type of power with very low explosion risk.
+- Safe type of power with a very low explosion risk.

 Disadvantages of Pneumatic Actuators:

-There are few drawbacks of pneumatic actuators as listed below:
+There are a few drawbacks of pneumatic actuators as listed below:

-- Requirement of air compressor can increase the cost.
+- The requirement of an air compressor can increase the cost.

 - Leakage can occur at compressed air fittings

-Hydraulic actuators are devices which use the pressure of a liquid to operate an equipment.
-The normal liquid is a fire resistant and stable oil which can work over a wide temperature range.
+Hydraulic actuators are devices that use the pressure of a liquid to operate the equipment.
+The normal liquid is a fire-resistant and stable oil that can work over a wide temperature range.
 Hydraulically powered devices and systems vary from very simple ones to others that are complex.

 Working of Hydraulic Actuators: